 Eagles coach Andy Reid has compared NFC East games to a heavyweight bout.

-If he's right, then the New York Giants must have felt like they just had their ears bitten off when they left Lincoln Financial Field late this afternoon.
+If he's right, then the New York Giants must have felt like they just had their ears bitten off when they left Lincoln Financial Field late yesterday afternoon.

 It was difficult to tell exactly which Eagles punch was the most devastating because they threw so many lethal left hooks and right uppercuts that the defending division champions never had a chance.